Beta build. Report issues to your operator channel.

 Where should I start?

-No. Billable calls need your JWTs and API keys on the Worker.
-Enable DASHBOARD_ACCESS_MODE=ack (and optional CONSOLE_GATE_SECRET) so console routes require a one-time acknowledgment first.
+No. Billable calls need your JWTs and API keys.
+Turn on DASHBOARD_ACCESS_MODE=ack (and optional CONSOLE_GATE_SECRET) so console routes need a one-time ack first.

 Read the guides